-Staff are trained in MAPA (Managing Actual and Potential Aggression) and receive regular updates to emergency first aid training.
-A member of our EYFS team has Paediatric First Aid Training and all staff members have First Aid at Work Training.
+Named staff are trained in CRB (Challenging Risky Behaviour).
+Staff receive regular updates to emergency first aid training.
+A Level 3 Teaching Assistant has Paediatric First Aid Training and all staff members have First Aid at Work Training.

 What is the school's approach to teaching pupils with special educational needs?

 The class teacher remains responsible for working with pupils on a daily basis.
 Within this capacity they approach the teaching of all pupils to enable them to achieve the best they possibly can.